-As with any surgery, it carries risks so before the procedure, you should stop smoking and avoid certain medications such as aspirin, anti-inflammatories and herbal supplements.
+As with any surgery, it carries risks, therefore, before the procedure, you should stop smoking and avoid certain medications such as aspirin, anti-inflammatories and herbal supplements.
 You should also organise for someone to collect you from the hospital the following day.

 Following the procedure, your forehead will be bruised and sore and wrapped in a bandage to help minimise the swelling.
 There may also be some thin tubes inserted into the wounds to drain excess fluid.
-Bruising and swelling normally diminishes after a couple of weeks.
+Bruising and swelling normally diminishes after a few weeks.